Science-Fiction newsletters and fan magazines

 as the guest of honor.

-The greatest and best-loved illustrator of the
+The greatest and best-loved illustrator

 and ending with Tarzan’s Quest (1936).
 One of his most vivid paintings